AlonKellner/alonkellner.github.io/_posts/he-il/2024-08-14-lessons-from-launch.md

     See <a href="https://discordapp.com/channels/1075331058024861767/1088148883655364698/1268494576851746826">the message on the Panel discord</a>
 </div>

-But a few of their community leaders started engaging with me, some of them just got interested and started digging through my codebase to understand how it works, some opened PRs to make WaloViz better, and some... well, some were kind enough to help spread the word :)
+A few of their community leaders started engaging with me, some of them just got interested and started digging through my codebase to understand how it works, some opened PRs to make WaloViz better, and some... well, some were kind enough to help spread the word :)

 ### Panel - Spreading the Word